pmoizerv/BeeRs/README.md

 - [Beer production per
   state](https://www.kaggle.com/datasets/jessemostipak/beer-production)
-- For the shinyApp
-- Map with filter option by year, state,…
+- The data describe the production of beers in USA state from 2008 to 2019

 ## Function

-The main function is `almost()` that compute the mean with an increased variance with increased beer consumption up to 9 beers, then sleeps…
+The main function is `almost()` that compute the mean with an increased variance with increased beer consumption up to 7 beers, then is no longer able to calculate …

-## Map

-Dynamic map showing the the percentage production of beers across the states.

 ## Workflow